garden-io/garden/docs/k8s-plugins/remote-k8s/ingress-and-dns.md

 Starting from version 0.13 Garden will no longer support the cert-manager extension (previously built-in Garden by default), this means that you will need to implement your own certificate management solution if you're not using the your cloud provider's.

 But don't worry!
-We got you covered, in this document we are going to be building a `garden configuration` that will allow us to deploy `cert-manager`, `external-dns` (generating DNS automatically on CloudFlare) and a hello-world React application that will help us to test our certificates strategy.
+We got you covered.
+In this tutorial, we will use two Helm charts to deploy `cert-manager`, and `external-dns` with automatic DNS record creation on CloudFlare.
+We will also deploy a "Hello, World!"
+React application that will help us test our certificates strategy.

 ## About